InSite | Fibre reinforcement in lieu of traditional steel reinforcement

 • BS EN 14889-2:2006 Fibres for concrete — Part 2: Polymer fibres — Definitions, specifications and conformity

-The above standards only provide guidance on the requirements of fibres and their evaluation of conformity, not how they can be adopted as alternative reinforcement in structural design codes.
+The above standards only provide guidance on the requirements of fibres and their evaluation of conformity and not how they can be adopted as alternative reinforcement in structural design codes.

 Warranty position

-• holds a valid third-party accreditation from a UKAS accredited testing body which is deemed satisfactory to our structural engineering department
+• The fibre reinforcement must hold a valid and current third party product approval certificate from a UKAS accredited testing body, which is deemed satisfactory to our Structural Engineering Department

-• the third-party certification confirms the scope that it can be used as alternative reinforcement for the specific application proposed
+• The 'scope of use' section of the third party product approval certificate must state the product can be used as an alternative to traditional steel reinforcement for the specific application proposed

-• the product will have a minimum durability of 60 years
+• The third party product approval certificate must state the product will have a minimum durability of at least 60 years

 Summary